ovska/FlameCsv/docs/docs/binding.md

 ## Ignoring indexes

-When reading CSV without a header, you can conditionally ignore one or more fields when reading by using @"FlameCsv.Attributes.CsvIgnoredIndexesAttribute" on the type.
-The fields are left empty when writing.
+When reading CSV without a header, you can choose to ignore one or more fields when reading by using @"FlameCsv.Attributes.CsvIgnoredIndexesAttribute" on the type.
+Ignored fields are left empty when writing, and do nothing when reading.

 ```cs
 [CsvIgnoredIndexes(1, 3)]